If you’ve ever tried to write a book, you know how it goes:

 Purpose Driven Writing: What’s Your WHY?

-That said, feeling important isn’t the same as your purpose—your WHY.
+However, feeling important isn’t the same as your purpose—your WHY.
 Feelings are fleeting, whereas a purpose is a deeper, intrinsic motivator which will keep you burning the midnight oil to power through Chapter 23 when the rush of feelings have long dissipated.

 While thinking of your own purpose, you may consider why other published authors have taken the leap to write their own books: